-Young women with children are especially at risk of entering homelessness as they face the challenges of juggling employment, child care, and living expenses.
-Often they lack the education, support, and mentoring they need to overcome the adversities they face.
+Statistically, young women with children are at a higher risk of entering homelessness.
+This can be credited to the challenges of simultaneously juggling employment, childcare, and living expenses.
+In addition, these mothers often lack the education, support, and mentoring they need to overcome the adversities they face.
 When they become homeless, these families need more than a roof over their head; they need a support system to build upon.

-That is why The Salvation Army National Capital Area Command offers a transitional housing program for young mothers with children to help them break free from chronic homelessness and unemployment.
-The Turning Point Center for Women and Children is helping these women find stability through shelter, self-sufficiency through life skills training and, most of all; personal transformation by assisting them in overcoming the challenges in their lives and turn their lives right side up.
+The Salvation Army National Capital Area Command offers a transitional housing program for young mothers with children to help them break free from chronic homelessness and unemployment.
+The Turning Point Center for Women and Children is helping these women find stability through shelter, and self-sufficiency through life skills training.
+Most importantly, the programs help with personal transformation by assisting them in overcoming the challenges in their lives and assists them in turning it around.

-Mothers living in one of our 26 apartments can achieve this with the assistance of our staff who offer a range of services to prepare them for independent living that include: case management with the development of a Family Action Plan; Independent Living Skills training Out of Poverty curriculum instruction; individual and group counseling; and required participation in employment, job training, or education programs.
+By living in one of the 26 apartments available, Turning Point’s staff offer their assistance to single mothers with children.
+There is a range of support given to these mothers with the goal to prepare them for independent living.
+These include case management with the development of a Family Action Plan; Independent Living Skills training Out of Poverty curriculum instruction; individual and group counseling; and required participation in employment, job training, or education programs.